 I’m talking about Fortune 500 companies and other successful digital marketing companies.

-If you’re a regular reader of my blog, you know that I’ve been documenting how I’m building a $100,000 business in the food and nutrition niche.
-Every other month, I share a case study and I notice that the hundreds of thousands of people who visit my blog enjoy that content.
+If you’re a regular reader of my blogs, you know that I once documented how I built a $100,000 business in the food and nutrition niche.
+Every other month, I shared a case study analysis and noticed that the hundreds of thousands of people who visited my blog enjoyed that high-quality content.

-Judging from the huge traction the content receives, you can see that case studies work.
+Judging from the huge traction the content received, you can see that case study analysis and content writing works.

-I can’t build anyone a successful authority site, but I can provide guidelines, tips, and tools that I personally use.
+I can’t build anyone a successful authority site, but I can provide guidelines, tools, and content writing tips that I personally use.

-I won’t hesitate to share my mistakes and failures as well.
-That’s how to make your case study content convert.
+I won’t hesitate to share my mistakes and failures as well when it comes to content writing and creating these custom papers.
+That’s how to make your case study content to convert.

 1. Tell a compelling story that shows how your product works.